ibm-cloud-docs/secrets-manager/faqs.md

 {: #faq-vault-community-plugins}
 {: faq}

 Currently, {{site.data.keyword.secrets-manager_short}} offers foundational capabilities that don't exist in upstream Vault but are required to support operations for {{site.data.keyword.secrets-manager_short}} as a managed service.
-These capabilities include a set of secrets engines to support secrets of various types in {{site.data.keyword.secrets-manager_short}}, and an `auth` method that handles authentication between Vault and your {{site.data.keyword.cloud_notm}} account.
+These capabilities include a set of secrets engines to support secrets of various types in {{site.data.keyword.secrets-manager_short}}, and an {{site.data.keyword.cloud_notm}} Auth method that handles authentication between Vault and your {{site.data.keyword.cloud_notm}} account.

 {{site.data.keyword.secrets-manager_short}} will continue to align with upstream Vault capabilities and plug-ins as it extends its support for more secrets engines in coming quarters.
 Keep in mind that plug-ins or components that are offered by the open source Vault community might not work with {{site.data.keyword.secrets-manager_short}}, unless they are written against a [secrets engine](/docs/secrets-manager?topic=secrets-manager-secret-engines) that {{site.data.keyword.secrets-manager_short}} currently supports.